confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 **Description**

 Create a new inline UDF with the specified arguments and properties.
 Note: currently, the only supported language is **JAVA**.

+If the OR REPLACE clause is present, the statement doesn't fail if the function already exists.
+Instead, the existing function will be replaced.
+Note: if an active query is using a UDF that was replaced, it will continue to use the underlying UDF instance it created when the query was first initiated.
+You must restart the query for it to pick up any changes that were made to the inline UDF.

 The supported column data types are: